1.1 This policy applies to all regular academic and non-academic employees of the University.

 1.2 For the purposes of this policy, "full-time", in the case of an academic employee, shall be determined by the terms of employment as approved by the Board of Governors at the time of appointment.
 In the case of non-academic employees, "full-time" shall refer to an employee working 2/3 or more of the normal working hours for their role profile, as defined in the Hours of Work Policy.

-1.4 For the purposes of this policy, "regular" shall refer to a salaried employee appointed for a period of not less than three consecutive months if the appointment is full-time, or a period of not less than nine consecutive months if the appointment is part-time.
+1.4 For the purposes of this policy, "regular" shall refer to an employee appointed for a period of not less than three consecutive months if the appointment is full-time, or a period of not less than nine consecutive months if the appointment is part-time.
+This policy does not apply for casual employees.

 2.2 Subject to Article 2.3, membership in the McGill University Pension Plan is mandatory for all regular full-time employees following the completion of five (5) years of continuous service.
 Membership will be optional for regular full-time employees with less than five (5) years of continuous service.